mygreentae/MusciPlayer/README.md

 At this time, the control buttons do not work, and clicking the Play Button will send an Alert, saying you must select a Song.

 ##### Control Buttons:
-There are 7 Control Buttons total.
+There are 6 Control Buttons total.
 These buttons are only effective on the current Song.
 Thus, if no Song is playing, these buttons will not do anything.
-1. The Play/Pause Button: Pause and Play the current Song.
+1. The Play Button: Pause and Play the current Song.
-2. The Seek 10 Seconds Buttons: Seeks 10 seconds forward or back.
+2. The Seek 10 Seconds Forward Button: Seeks 10 seconds forward or back.
+3. 2.
+The Seek 10 Seconds Back Button: Seeks 10 seconds back.
+4. The Skip button: Skips to the next song if applicable
-3. The Skip/Back buttons: Skips to the next/previous song if applicable
+5. 4.
+The Back button: Skips to the previous song if applicable
-4. The Shuffle button: This is a toggle button that will show when the playlist is shuffled.
+6. The Shuffle button: This is a toggle button that will show when the playlist is shuffled.
 This button has a specific implementation due to complexity that will be mentioned later.
 When active, the button will be green.

 ## After Searching a Song:
 ![](https://i.imgur.com/AFRwlM3.png)